natalieagus/50002-2022/_fpga/programmable_machine.md

 		game_fsm.d = game_fsm.IDLE;
 	}
 ```
-Therefore actually the **same game** can be implemented with lesser states if we merge all the *branch* + *next check/computation* states into a single state.
+Therefore actually the **same game** can be implemented with less states if we merge all the *branch* + *next check/computation* states into a single state.
 As an example, we chose to display almost all branching state except the `BRANCH CHECK BUTTON COUNT P=3` state above as purely a branching state without performing further computation -- similar to how its done in $$\beta$$.

 <span style="background-color:yellow; color: black"> **Tips**: If you are a beginner, then perhaps it is easier to debug if you simplify your states (even though you end up with more states) </span>.